breedx2/noshare/README-server.md

 Please note: as a server owner, you may pay for bandwidth.
 Your server consumes (send/receive) every byte transferred between peers.

 # setup

+## prerequesites

+To run the server, it is expected that you have the following software installed:

+* docker
+* bash
+* common unix commandline tools (find, basename, tail, etc)

+## prepare

 First, copy the `server.sh` and `prefix` files somewhere.